bvisness/dragit/idlethoughts.md

 - I want to get the mouse position without tracking mouse movement...
 - Why does oc_str8_list_collate null-terminate the string?
 Seems unnecessary, although not really hurting anyone.
 - Totally trivial, but "postfix" should be called "suffix" in oc_str8_list_collate.
+- Should we make more convenient containers for C devs?
+Like dynamic arrays for example?